 Öko Living is a Portland-based company which sells traditional-style sutainable yoga mats that are hand-loomed in India.
 Made of organic cotton and hand-dyed with medicinal herbs like turmeric and basil, they have a sweet but subtle scent.

 Healthy working conditions and fair wages for their workers are a definite advantage.
 However, the distance these mats have to travel is a downside.

 There’s no doubt these are the most aesthetically pleasing of our choices, but that beauty comes with a price: Öko Living’s eco-friendly yoga mats range in price from $174 – $188 depending on the color.
-You can find them on the Öko Living website.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find them on the Öko Living website.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?